ElGranLoky/node-red-contrib-amqp-ack/README.md

 ### input: ack

 AMQP ack node.
-Return ack for amqp in queue in the flow when finish the process.
+Return ack or nack for amqp in queue in the flow when finish the process.

 ### output: amqp